mrbusche/backseatfan.com/_posts/2009-07-18-greg-maddux-chicks-dig-the-long-ball.md

   </p>

   <p>
-    In honor of Greg Maddux's number being retired by theAtlantaBraves we thought we would dedicate our daily video to a classic Nike commercial, &#8220;Chicks Dig the Long Ball&#8221;.
+    In honor of Greg Maddux's number being retired by theAtlantaBraves we thought we would dedicate our daily video to a classic Nike commercial, "Chicks Dig the Long Ball".
 Enjoy.
   </p>
 </div>